May 15, 2026 6 min read Women's Health

 Book a free consultation with Anusha →

-The consultation is 20 minutes, completely free, and gives you a clear picture of what a postpartum yoga programme would look like for your specific situation — before you commit to anything.
+The consultation is 20 minutes, completely free, and gives you a clear picture of what recovery sessions would look like for your specific situation — before you commit to anything.
 Check our pricing or sign up for a free trial today.